weirdwizardthomas/azurecup-2021-triumviratus/README.md

 │   │   │       ├── ...
 │   │   │       └── CLASS #N
 │   │   └── DATASET #2
-│   └── marketplace
-│       ├── input
-│       └── output
+│   └── upload
 ├── LICENSE
-├── project-structure.txt
 └── README.md
 ```

 # Backend [Classifier]

-The backend project is comprised of a script listening to changes in a specific inventory, feeding images into that directory into a classifier, and providing the classification results in an output directory.
-The classifier model has to be provided, but there is also a provided by the `train.py` script.
-Although the backend was developed with classification of mushrooms in mind, it is generic enough to support and run any [Keras](https://keras.io/) out of the box.
+The backend project consists of a classifier running as a webservice.
+The classifier model has to be provided, but there
+is also a provided by the `train.py` script.
+Although the backend was developed with classification of mushrooms in

-Further development is listed at the end of the readme file.
+mind, it is generic enough to support and run any [Keras](https://keras.io/) out of the box.

 ## Requirements

-* Python 3.x (developed with 3.6.x, 3.7.x and 3.8.x)
+* Python 3.8.x
 * Python dependencies can be installed using the provided `requirements.txt`

 ## Installing dependencies